1. Meet the Basic Qualifications

 RAs are expected to be available to their residents in their hall.
 RAs will help to support student success by advising and referring students to the appropriate resources on campus and, when necessary, mediate concerns and problems.
 Each RA will be required to meet at least twice a semester with each resident to check in.
 This can include a conversation about how the student is connecting to the campus, the student’s wellbeing and their academic success.

 RAs are responsible to create community among their residents and help build lifetime friendships.
-RAs will be required to conduct four programs each semester for their residents that support their personal, social and academic development.
+Utilizing the Residential Curriculum RAs will be required to conduct four programs each semester for their residents that support their personal, social and academic development.
 RA will assess the needs of the community when creating programs.
 RAs will connect their residents to the AUS campus and further extracurricular, leadership and community service opportunities through their school/college and the Office of Student Affairs.
 The RAs will work together as a team to create two programs each year that welcome and celebrate the community.
-RAs are expected to design door tags once a semester for their residents and bulletin boards that add vibrancy to the community.
+RAs are expected to design door tags once a semester for their residents and bulletin boards/newsletters that add vibrancy to the community.
 RAs will lead RA meetings once a semester and at other times when necessary to go over policies and other matters of the community.

 RAs are expected to abide by university policy and work with their students to understand the community expectations as stated in AUS policies and outlined in the Student Handbook.
 RAs will document and enforce policy.
 Within the residential halls, RAs serve on duty each night on a rotating basis from 6:00 p.m. to midnight.
 RAs will be trained to mediate conflicts between roommates and other residents when necessary in order to build a respectful community.